Complex QA and language models hybrid architectures, Survey: Solving with training

 \subsubsection{Multi-view learning}

-\citep{liLearningDiverseDocument2022, dengMultihopInferenceQuestiondriven2020} This technique learns multiple representations or "views" of the same input data to improve the model's performance on a specific task.
-The idea is to leverage those different representations to better capture different knowledge facets or aspects of the data, leading to a more nuanced and effective representation for the task at hand.
-In the case of question-driven summarization, multi-view learning is used to model the relevance to the question and the interrelation among different sentences to generate a more informed and justified summary.
-This can improve the performance of the model compared to using a single view of the data, as the model is able to capture more diverse and complementary information from multiple perspectives.
+\citep{liLearningDiverseDocument2022} learns multiple representations or "views" of the same input data to improve the model's performance on a specific task.
+The idea is to leverage those different representations to better capture different knowledge facets or aspects of the data, leading to a more nuanced and effective representation for the task at hand in order to improve the performance of the model.